guttler/Guttler-Server/README.md

    - For development and testing, install nodemon using `npm install -g nodemon`, and run `nodemon server.js` to start the server.
    - For deploying, install forever using `npm install -g forever` on AWS, and run `forever server.js` to start the server

-## Accessing APIs
+## Security Notes

 1. A token must be provided inside the **headers** of the network request unless you are signing in or signing up, the format would just be { token: XXXXXXXXXX }

+2. The type of device also must be provided inside the **headers** of the network request all the time, the format would just be { deviceType: 'Web' } or { deviceType: 'iOS' } or { deviceType: 'Android' }

-2. Some APIs aren't accessible because of account type.
+3. Some APIs aren't accessible because of account type.
 For example, **post('/updatePlace')** is only accessible by place owners and administrators

+4. Token refreshing rules:

+  - It should always be refreshed when password is changed **( Need to be implemented in all clients )**

+  - Web: It should be refreshed when the user opens the web homepage and every one hour **( Need to be implemented in all clients )**

+  - App: Token never expires

 ## API Reference